keystroke3/FileSurf/README.md

 **WARNING**

-> Filesurf will walk the full directories it is instructed to if it has read access.
-While Filesurf does not read the contents of the files, it can be exploited by an attacker while performing
+> census will walk the full directories it is instructed to if it has read access.
+While census does not read the contents of the files, it can be exploited by an attacker while performing
 > reconnaissance to get a lay of the land they are about to attack.
 > You should only use the TCP server behind a firewall in a controlled LAN environment with the port blocked form outside access.
 Do not expose the listening port to the wider
 > internet unless you are aware of the risks and are willing to take it or have mitigations for it.